TheTrevorK/Tableau-Project/README.md

 # Tableau-Project

 Data Visualization Course Project where I had to create dashboards using a dataset containing pharmacy information from random pharmacy companies.
+This screenshot is one of the interactive dashboards looking into the competitor comparison.